ZaGrayWolf/root-s3-auth/Notes.md

 kSigning = HMAC-SHA256(kService, "aws4_request")
 ```

-The intermediate outputs are raw binary and get passed directly into the next HMAC call as keys.
+The intermediate outputs are raw binary and get passed directly into the next HMAC call.
 Only the final signature is hex-encoded.

 ### 3. Compute the Final Signature